 Transcriber

-The person or persons who transcribe the source into Plaine & Easie.
+The person or people who transcribe a musical source into Plaine and Easie Code.

 Staff Definitions

-The clef, key signature, and time signature of an incipit is defined separately from the Musical Notation of the incipit.
+The clef, key signature, and time signature properties of an incipit are defined separately from the Musical Notation of the incipit.
 These properties affect the whole staff.

 Clef

-The clef code MUST be three characters long.
-The first character specifies the clef shape and MUST be one of the values G, g (octave G), C, or F.
+The clef code is three characters long.
+The first character specifies the clef shape and is one of the values G, g (octave G), C, or F.

-The second character MUST be one of the characters - to indicate modern notation, * to indicate mensural notation, or : to indicate neume notation.
-Each of these notations impose different interpretations on the music notation in the incipit.
+The second character uses the characters - to indicate modern notation, * to indicate mensural music notation, or : to indicate neume notation.
+Each of these notation types imposes different interpretations on the staff and music notation of the incipit.

-The third character MUST be a numeric value in the range 1-5, and indicates the reference staff line for the clef starting from the bottom.
+The third character is a numeric value in the range 1-5, and indicates the reference staff line for the clef starting from the bottom line.

 Shape and Line Bottom Line Octave and Note Top Line Octave and Note